apuder/sdltrs-trs-io/README.md

 (Build on Debian 9/i386 & Linux Mint 19.3/amd64)

+Thanks to Tércio Martins a package for Arch Linux is available in the [AUR].

 ## SDL2

 The [SDL2] branch contains the SDL2 version with hardware rendering support.